Jefferies Healthcare Temperature Check

 Foreword

-I am delighted to share the seventh edition of the Jefferies Healthcare Temperature Check, our annual research report that explores the issues at the top of the healthcare agenda.
+I am delighted to share the seventh edition of the Jefferies Healthcare Temperature Check, our annual report that explores the issues at the top of the healthcare agenda.
 Capturing a record number of views from senior leaders and investors from across the global healthcare sector, the report and its findings act as an essential source of insight to complement the information-sharing and connections we can expect at our London Healthcare Conference.

 It has been another challenging year for global markets, characterised by a higher-for-longer interest rate environment, continued geopolitical instability and democratic uncertainty with almost half of the world’s population voting in national elections – more than ever in history.
 However, Healthcare has again demonstrated its ability to adapt, innovate and prove its resilience.